 It is not a day for tragedies.
 The ground holds a settled warmth, and the sun is currently turning the forest line to burnished orange.
 Arthur jogs backward, his shirt tails loose and flying in the evening-sweetened air.
 Even Lucan feels the right to antagonize his prince; Merlin can hear the chuckles from the others as the knight flings the daisies he has linked together.
-The circle comes apart in mid-toss, showering petals into Arthur's hair and down the back of his collar.
+The circlet comes apart in mid-toss, showering petals into Arthur's hair and down the back of his collar.

 "Perhaps you'll give Old Mag a token next time, your Majesty!"
-Lucan shouts, and they all laugh, because Arthur has never been difficult to feel comfortable around, even when speaking of planned trysts with ancient lady herbalists like Old Mag.
+Lucan shouts, and they all laugh, because Arthur has never been difficult to feel comfortable around, even when speaking of trysts with ancient lady herbalists like Old Mag.
 "A pretty posy?"

 "And tell her you spent all day fashioning it with the sweat of your brow?"
 Arthur replies, to even greater uproar.
 Lucan has to stop and clasp his knees.
 His blond curls dance as he laughs.